DIY Guide to House Paints, Primers, and Solvents

 Choosing Your Paint

 Beyond location, the surface type should be considered.
 While a general purpose paint can be used in many situations, some surfaces require a specialized coating.
-For instance, steel and iron will require an oil paint with lots of red oxide to inhibit rust in the finish, and wood moldings will need an enamel to produce a hard, smooth finish that will stand up to heavy traffic and resist fingerprints and smudges.
+For instance, steel and iron will require an oil paint with lots of red oxide to inhibit rust in the finish.
+Wood trim moldings will need an enamel to produce a hard, smooth finish that will stand up to heavy traffic and resist fingerprints and smudges.

-Other characteristics of shiny finishes that make them more difficult to use than flat is the need to prime over bare spackle and joint compound before using them.
+Other characteristics of shiny finishes that make them more difficult to use than flat, is the need to prime over bare spackling paste and joint compound before using them.
 If not primed, these areas will show through the shiny finish when it dries.
-In addition, care must be taken when rolling or brushing shiny finishes to use continuous strokes, any stopping and starting in the middle of a wall will show when it dries.
-Of the shiny finishes, high-gloss is the most difficult to use, it shows even the most minor flaws and it doesn't cover very well, requiring multiple coats to do a good job.
-For these reasons few people use high-gloss on household surfaces.
+In addition, care must be taken when rolling or brushing shiny finishes to use continuous strokes.
+Any stopping and starting in the middle of a wall will show when the paint dries.
+Of the shiny finishes, high-gloss is the most difficult to use.
+It shows even the most minor flaws and it doesn't cover very well, requiring multiple coats to do a good job.
+For these reasons, few people use high-gloss on household surfaces.

-This doesn't mean shiny finishes don't have their own advantages, they are used because they tend to repel smudges and stains on trim molding as well as to resist stains on bathroom and kitchen walls and ceilings.
-They also tend to be more durable than flat because of they contain more binders that make the paint adhere better and retain its color to resist fading.
-When you want to accentuate a feature like crown molding or other, intricate woodwork a shiny finish is an excellent choice.
+This doesn't mean shiny finishes don't have their own advantages.
+They are used because they tend to repel smudges and stains on trim molding as well as to resist stains on bathroom and kitchen walls and ceilings.
+They also tend to be more durable than flat finishes because of they contain more binders that make the paint adhere better and retain its color to resist fading.
+When you want to accentuate a feature like crown molding or other intricate woodwork, a shiny finish is an excellent choice.